dking1286/aduror-basics-notes/notes.md

 ### Share-nothing architecture

-### Terminology
+### Concepts
 - MVC (Model, View, Controller): Design pattern to describe how the Logic tier handles data
     - Model: Handles communication with the persistance tier
     - View: Handles presenting content to the user
-    - Controller: Handles user input
+    - Controller: Handles user input, is the intermediary between Models and Views
         - User actions and inputs cause the methods of some Controller to be called (these methods are called "controller actions" to disambiguate from HTTP methods (GET, POST, etc.)
         - Mapping the correct incoming HTTP request to the correct Controller method is called a *route*
+        - Routes come in the form `<HTTP method, URI>`.
+For example, `GET /movies/3`
-    - Active Record: Design pattern in which each Model knows how to perform CRUD operations on the persistance tier (Create, Read, Update, Destroy)
+    - Active Record: Design pattern in which each Model knows how to perform CRUD operations on the persistance tier for itself (Create, Read, Update, Destroy)
 - REST: Representational State Transfer: Design routes in such a way that any HTTP request contains all of the necessary information about what resource you are asking for and what actions should be performed on it.
     - URIs and APIs thata re designed in accordance with this principle are called RESTful
+    - "Don't think of a URI as naming a page, or an action--instead think of it as naming a *resource*, and the thing that you want to do with that resource."
+- Marshalling / serialization: Changing the format of data so that you can do something with it.
+    Usually, the term is used to refer to converting a piece of data from an *in-memory* representation to an *in-storage* representation.
+    (For example, if you are storing the value of a variable into a database)

+### Relational databases
+Rails Models store data in *Relational Databases*
+- Each Model gets its own database table
+    - All rows in that table have the same structure
+    - Each row has a unique value for the primary key (In Rails, this is an integer called `id`)
+- The collection of all tables and their structure is called the *Schema*

 #### Components
 - Presentation tier: Web server (front end, Apache, Microsoft IIS, WEBrick)